Components for Converting AC->DC + voltage step-down + reversing of polarity

 Can you run a similar test while measuring the voltage across the motor?
 You can check that the voltage is reading correctly as it should read close to 9 V when connected directly to the power supply.

-Hi Nigel -- yeah, agree, think I am rather optimistic here... what has confused me confused is the manufacturer's tool (which the circuit is listed above), the Resettable Fuse seems to trip very quickly and essentially stops the motor right away in both directions and doesn't seem to get too hot.
+Hi Nigel -- yeah, agree, think I am rather optimistic here... what has confused me is the manufacturer's tool (which the circuit is listed above), includes a Resettable Fuse that seems to trip very quickly and essentially stops the motor right away in both directions and doesn't seem to get too hot.

 I just discovered an obvious/simple issue that was causing me to scratch my head a bit last week....
 I blew a fuse in my multimeter.... ugh.
 That slowed me down a bit and I'm still waiting for a low current replacement fuse.